South Sea Company: Trading more debt for equity

-The purpose of this conversion was similar to the old one: debt holders and annuitants might receive less return in total, but an illiquid investment was transformed into shares that could be readily traded.
+The purpose of this conversion was similar to the old one, debt holders and annuitants might receive less return in total, but an illiquid investment was transformed into shares that could be readily traded.
 Shares backed by national debt were considered a safe investment and a convenient way to hold and move money, far easier and safer than metal coins.
 The only alternative safe asset, land, was much harder to sell and transfer of its ownership was legally much more complex.

-The government received a cash payment and lower overall interest on the debt.
-Importantly, it also gained control over when the debt had to be repaid, which was not before seven years but then at its discretion.
-This avoided the risk that debt might become repayable at some future point just when the government needed to borrow more, and could be forced into paying higher interest rates.
-The payment to the government was to be used to buy in any debt not subscribed to the scheme, which although it helped the government, also helped the company by removing possibly competing securities from the market, including large holdings by the Bank of England.
+The government received a cash payment and lower interest on the debt and gained control over when the debt had to be repaid, which was not before seven years but then at its discretion.
+This avoided the risk that debt might become repayable when the government needed to borrow more, and could be forced into paying higher interest rates.
+The payment to the government was to be used to buy any debt not subscribed to the scheme, which although it helped the government, also helped the company by removing possibly competing securities from the market, including large holdings by the Bank of England.

 Company stock was now trading at £123, so the issue amounted to an injection of £5 million of new money into a booming economy just as interest rates were falling.
 Gross Domestic Product (GDP) for Britain at this point was estimated as £64.4 million.